bryansng/gallery/README.md

 **Users, images, and annotations** are created and stored via their respective REST APIs and *MongoRepositories* (MongoDB).

-The **authorization server** authenticates users via *Keycloak* (embedded in Spring Boot), an open source identity and access management solution.
+The **authorization server** authenticates users via *Keycloak* (embedded in Spring Boot), an open-source identity and access management solution.
 In this project, Keycloak manages users and their access tokens, and Spring Boot handles the Keycloak Authorization Server.

 **Search** is provided via *Elasticsearch* which indexes images (ids, titles, and descriptions) and users (ids and usernames) internally with Lucene.
 Our search service provides the APIs to talk to ES and determines how images and users are indexed in ES.

-The **client** is a single-page application built with *React*, react-bootstrap, styled-components, Tachyons the css utility, and more (which can be found in `client/src/package.json`).
+The **client** is a single-page application built with *React*, react-bootstrap, styled-components, Tachyons the CSS utility framework, and more (which can be found in `client/src/package.json`).
 ### Example retrieval

-User creation: user registers via client -> client POSTs user data to API gateway -> API gateway routes that request to user service -> user service tells Keycloak to create new user and token -> Keycloak provides the token and success response to user service -> user service informs search service to index the new user -> search service sends success response to user service -> user service tells client via api gateway the user token and that user creation is successful and logged in -> the user token is stored in window.localStorage.
+User creation: user registers via client -> client POSTs user data to API gateway -> API gateway routes that request to user service -> user service tells Keycloak to create a new user and token -> Keycloak provides the token and success response to user service -> user service informs search service to index the new user -> search service sends success response to user service -> user service tells client via API gateway the user token and that user creation is successful and logged in -> the user token is stored in window.localStorage.

-User is signed in but refreshed web page: user token is retrieved from window.localStorage -> client POSTs user token to API gateway -> API gateway routes request to user service -> user service verifies token with Keycloak -> Keycloak confirms with user service -> user service returns the user data back the route it came from.
+User is signed in but refreshed web page: user token is retrieved from window.localStorage -> client POSTs user token to API gateway -> API gateway routes request to user service -> user service verifies token with Keycloak -> Keycloak confirms with user service -> user service returns the user data the route it came from.

 ### Dockerizing